Sucubuz/ConstUtils/README.md

 InfiniteWeapons: stop weapons from using durability

 LagNotifier: ported from some hack I forgot, work better then meteor built in in my experience.

+Speed+: A speed hack that doesn't crap itself on bed or in bushes, edited from meteor built in vanilla speed module